andrew-bibb/mbmp/README.md

 Update (September 2015)
 The interface is essentially complete.
 There are still a few advanced items to implement (color balance, av sync, etc), but all the main parts are there and working.

-Future development effort will be aimed at improving the playlist or a separate media manager and eventually downloading metadata (tags and album art) from online sources.
-It is my intention to keep the media player as a media player so it is not clear at the moment how these features will be implemented.
-Possibly as plugins, or possibly as stand alone programs that communicate with the player via the IPC.
+Update (January 2016) Playlist has been heavily updated.
+Future development effort will be aimed at improving the playlist or creating a separate media manager.